-- Promote effective control at a reasonable cost; - Act as a catalyst for continuous improvement in controls and best practices; - Focus on areas where there is a risk of loss or where the potential for improvement is greatest (i.e. riskbased audit approach).
+Promote effective control at a reasonable cost;

+- Act as a catalyst for continuous improvement in controls and best practices; - Focus on areas where there is a risk of loss or where the potential for improvement is greatest (i.e. riskbased audit approach).

 Independence and objectivity are extremely important for Internal Audit.
-To this end, Internal Audit reports functionally directly to the Board of Directors, acting as Audit and Risk Committee.
+To this end, Internal Audit reports functionally directly to the Audit and Risk Committee.